isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_CGROUP_SYSCTL.md

-    may return results different from that at `sys_open` time, i.e. process that opened sysctl file in proc filesystem may differ from process that is trying to read from / write to it and two such processes may run in different cgroups, what means ``BPF_PROG_TYPE_CGROUP_SYSCTL`` should not be used as a security mechanism to limit sysctl usage.
+    may return results different from that at `sys_open` time, i.e. process that opened sysctl file in proc filesystem may differ from process that is trying to read from / write to it and two such processes may run in different cGroups, what means ``BPF_PROG_TYPE_CGROUP_SYSCTL`` should not be used as a security mechanism to limit sysctl usage.

-    As with any cgroup-bpf program additional care should be taken if an application running as root in a cgroup should not be allowed to detach/replace BPF program attached by administrator.
+    As with any cGroup-bpf program additional care should be taken if an application running as root in a cGroup should not be allowed to detach/replace BPF program attached by administrator.

 ### Special helpers